 3. Hyperactive mtROS Production within the RAC1 Signaling Pathway in the presence of CoCl2 treated C. elegans

 4. Identification and Characterization of the DELLA protein in L. minor

 5. Influence of salt stress in pharmaceutical and pesticide phytoremediation selectivity using Oryza sativa

 6. Multifunctional NGF-Au-SPIOl Nanoparticles: Magnetically Directing Neurite Extension and Orientation

 7. High-resolution near-field nanoscopy simulation platform for custom nanomaterial designs

 8. Paper-based microbial fuel cells for self-powered sustainable disease monitoring

 The maximum mentee to mentor ratio is 10:1; most mentors will work with fewer students based upon specificity of topic interests (mentors will only work with students in applicable fields of science).

-Yes, we will have virtual group laboratory meetings and social activities weekly to ensure bonding between our students as well as between our students and mentors/Dr. McCalla.
-We're designing our program with your well-being this summer in mind!
+Yes, we will host virtual group laboratory meetings and social activities weekly to ensure bonding between our students as well as between our students and mentors/Dr. McCalla.
+We're designing our program with your well-being in mind!
 Team activities and laboratory meetings will include a review of research topics, collaboration about project goals and data analyses, and presentation practices, social events are TBA (let us know if you have any ideas!).
 The number of students in a group will be determined by the number of students working with a given group of mentors in a similar field of science.

 All teaching sessions will be recorded and will be available throughout the 4-week period.
 Students should attend office hours to review difficult concepts, as needed.